Reduce Reuse Recycle !

 Recycle-symbol.png

-While recycling has a role to play, it should truly be considered a last resort, and our primary focus needs to be on reducing consumption, reusing, repurposing, and rethinking our relationship with consumable items.
+While recycling has a role to play in looking after our environment, it should truly be considered a last resort, and our primary focus needs to be on reducing consumption, reusing, repairing, repurposing, and rethinking our relationship with consumable items.

 Historically, Edendale Farm served as a valued drop-off point for a wide range of items destined for recycling.
-We were proud to play a role in supporting our community's efforts toward sustainability and responsible waste management.
+We are proud we played a role in supporting our community's efforts toward sustainability and responsible waste management.

-However, over time, many of these recycling programs have been phased out due to changes in industry regulations, logistics, and availability of processing facilities.
+However, over time, many of these recycling programs and become commonly available at mainstream shops (e.g batteries, phones, e-waste, corks), or have been phased out due to changes in industry regulations, logistics, availability of processing facilities, or demand for end recycled products.

-As a result, Edendale no longer accepts any items for recycling on-site with the one exception of the plastic garden pots and tubes that have been purchased from Edendale Indigenous Nursery ONLY.
-Used tubes, trays, and pots can be washed and re-used.
+As a result, Edendale no longer accepts any items for recycling on-site with the exception of the plastic garden pots and tubes that have been purchased from Edendale Indigenous Nursery ONLY.
+Thes Edendale purchased forestry tubes, trays, and pots can be washed and re-used.

-That said, we remain committed to helping our community reduce waste and recycle responsibly.
-There are still several local options where you can take items for proper recycling and disposal.
+We remain committed to helping our community reduce waste and recycle responsibly.
+There are still local options where you can take items for proper recycling and disposal.

 Below is a list of common household and garden items, along with information on where they can currently be recycled in the community.